Khushi-kumarii/attendance-system/README.md

 📋 Attendance Management System

 A full-stack Attendance Management System built using Node.js, Express, MongoDB, and React.js.
-It supports role-based access for Admins and Users, with secure authentication, attendance tracking, reporting, and user management.
+The application supports role-based access control for Admins and Users, with secure authentication, attendance tracking, reporting, and user management.

 🚀 Features
 👤 Authentication